 With the TV set to Game Optimizer, there's a visible decrease in color luminance, and you can see the measurements below.

-The LG C4 has fantastic pre-calibration accuracy.
-Its white balance is excellent, with just a bit too much red in all shades of gray.
+The LG C4 has excellent pre-calibration accuracy.
+Its white balance is amazing, with just a bit too much red in all shades of gray.
 Gamma is very close to our target of 2.2, but bright scenes are a bit too bright.
 Color temperature is superb, but it's warmer than our target of 6500K, and color accuracy is outstanding, with only very minor inaccuracies in whites, lighter yellows, and lighter cyans.

 The TV has exceptional accuracy after calibration to the D65 white point.
 The white balance and gamma are now essentially perfect.
 Color accuracy is even better than before, with no noticeable inaccuracies, and color temperature is incredibly close to our target of 6500K.

-You can see our full calibration settings here.
+You can see our full calibration settings.

 The TV has very good HDR native gradient handling.
 There's some noticeable banding in bright grays, dark grays, and bright greens, but all other colors have minimal banding or no banding at all.